St. Paul and Minneapolis Smoke & Carbon Monoxide Detector Installation

 - Smoke Detectors: Residential fires far exceed all other property fires totaling 4,675 fires in the past year.
 It’s clear that Minnesota residents need fire protection, and smoke alarms are the best safety device available.
 You may not be able to stop the fire, but you’ll have the best chance at safely detecting the fire and leaving the home/dwelling with smoke alarm installation services.
 Unlike with CO alarms, when a smoke alarm goes off, you and everyone within the property must evacuate immediately to an outside area.
 Then, call 9-1-1.

 - Wireless Smoke Detectors: Recent advances in smoke detectors are improving safety for your home and your family!
 Smoke alarms can now be hardwired into your home’s electrical system with the security of a battery backup.
 In addition, smoke alarms can also be wirelessly interconnected.
 This means when one alarm is activated, all alarms will alert giving you and your family the quickest response time to evacuate your home and call 9-1-1.
-Service Today! is the industry expert at installing this newly advanced life-saving technology.
+The St. Paul electricians at Service Today! are industry experts at installing this newly advanced life-saving technology.